StephenOTT/GitHub-Analytics/README.md

 GitHub-Analytics
 ================

+WARINING: Dec 1, 2013: Code is undergoing a significant refactor at the moment for easier integration with background job processing and Web Application usage.
+Also code is being adjusted for latest Github Octokit.rb 2.x usage  Code may be unstable at the moment.

 **I welcome any and all feedback!!!
 Please post a issue, question or pull request!!**

 Downloads issues their comments from GitHub repositories into a mongodb database.